JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 Got a bucket list full of dream destinations?
 Now’s the time to get away.
 But don’t settle for less-than-stylish luggage.

-Gone are the days when you can get away with a beat up duffle for a weekend trip or a busted carry-on with duct tape holding together the handle.
+Gone are the days when you can get away with your high school hockey bag for a weekend trip or a busted carry-on with duct tape holding together the handle.

 Pony up for something functional, sleek and classy, befitting your new “globe-trotting man of the world” status.